 Your result will be more brown than white, and you’ll definitely want to strain off the burnt bits, but the result is so tasty.

 Marshmallow vodka cocktails

 But the best part of this marshmallow vodka is it’s not limited to s’mores drinks or summertime.

 It goes great in hot chocolate too!
-Try it in this Spiked Nutella Hot Cocoa.
+A s’mores drink is comforting in fall and winter.

 - 1/3 cup mini marshmallows (see note)

 - 1 cup vodka

 - Fill a mason jar halfway with marshmallows, around 1/3 cup.
 Top with vodka.

 - Cover with lid and let sit for 24 hours.

 - If small bits of marshmallow remain, strain the vodka into a bowl to separate them.
 Then decant the vodka back into the jar.
 Cover and store.